Skip to main content

 Exploratory research

-Exploratory research can help your team conduct preliminary research on a poorly defined topic during the early stages of product design or development.
-It’s an excellent tool for brand-new companies or those looking to break into a new market.
-Exploratory research questions collect base-level information about your target audience that you can later build upon as your team creates a more specialized offering.
+Exploratory research helps your team investigate a poorly defined topic during the early stages of or development.
+It’s an excellent tool for brand-new companies or those breaking into a new market.
+These questions collect base-level information about your target audience that you can build on later.

 Examples of exploratory research questionnaire questions include: